GameJs/gamejs/README.md

 unless you use Firefox or Safari.
 One trivial, cross-plattform solution to serve a directory via http is this executable: <http://code.google.com/p/mongoose/>.

-Bundle your application for production (or file:// usage)
+Bundle your application for production
 ==========================================================

+A bundled game:

+  * does not need to be served over http:// (unless it uses `SurfaceArray`)
+  * has a smaller file size
+  * has somewhat obfuscated code

 To bundle all JavaScript files into one single file, use: